christiankay/Blogging_project_ND_DataScience_/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@c0knaak/how-to-increase-your-salary-as-a-developer-55b38509fa5f)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-Must give credit to Stackoverflow for the data.
+I want to give credit to Stackoverflow for providing the data.
 You can find the Licensing for the data and other descriptive information at the Stackoverflow link available [here](https://insights.stackoverflow.com/survey).
 I would also like to thank Udacity for providing example code snippets in the class room.